 It's never been straightforward to be a surgical patient.
 First, there is the anxiety connected with undergoing a procedure.
 Even for routine, patient surgical care, there are invariably safety risks.

-But another challenge has recently emerged that has added to this already stressful experience — and for some patients quite greatly: financial responsibility.
+But another challenge has recently emerged that has added to this already stressful experience — and for some patients quite greatly: payment plans responsibility.

 How involved are customers regarding healthcare costs?
-According to consumers for Quality Care survey, Americans are additionally distressed regarding these prices together with their increasing monetary responsibility than the prices related to retirement, education, housing and kid care.
+According to consumers for the Quality Care survey, Americans are additionally distressed regarding these prices together with their increasing monetary responsibility than the prices related to retirement, education, housing, and kid care.

 The good news is that these trends and concerns have not gone unnoticed by service providers.
-In recent years, the emergence of innovative patient financing options developed to provide critical assistance regarding treatment costs.
+In recent years, the emergence of innovative patient payment plans options developed to provide critical assistance regarding treatment costs.

 One choice receiving exaggerated attention from and adopted by mobile surgery centers (ASCs) is that the provision of a secured loan to patients that covers their surgical prices.
 The model works as follows: once ASCs provide this selection and patients value more highly to cash in of it, patients receive a loan package designed to fulfill their budget.
 When a patient undergoes a procedure(s), the ASC receives a payment covering the patient's balance, with the investor managing collections activities.

 The model significantly benefits ASCs as they can more effectively collect higher patient balances and receive payments in an expedited manner.
 The model also greatly benefits patients — so much so that ASCs offering the option is likely to witness increased patient satisfaction.